Sour Cream Streusel Coffee Cake Recipe

 - 1. In a large bowl, cream butter and sugar until light and fluffy.
 Beat in the eggs, sour cream and vanilla.
 Combine the flour, baking powder, baking soda and salt; add to creamed mixture and beat until combined.
-Pour half the batter into a greased 13-in. x 9-in. baking pan.
+Spread half the batter into a greased 13-in. x 9-in. baking pan.
 Sprinkle with half the topping mixture.
 Add remaining batter and topping.
 Bake at 325° for 40 minutes or until done.
 Yield: 12-15 servings.

 Reviews for Sour Cream Streusel Coffee Cake